Qiskit/ecosystem/CONTRIBUTING.md

 - To Fix the black violation  <code> black <PATH_FILE_YOU_WANT_TO_FIX> </code>

 # Create a preview of the website
-1. Build the website running
+1. Build the website: `tox -ewebsite`
-  <code> tox -ewebsite </code>
-2. Go to the <code> website/ </code> folder in the root of your project
+2. Go to the `website/` folder in the root of your project and open up `index.html` in a browser
-3. Open the <code> index.html </code> file with your favourite browser

 # Guidance on git
 Please follow [this link](./docs/git-guidance.md) if this is your first time contributing to open source and/or you would like some guidance on how to create and/or merge